pzemtsov/pzemtsov.github.io/_posts/2015-04-24-game-of-life-hash-tables-and-hash-codes.md

 We had to modify `Hash_Reference` and made `field` and `counts` public.

-As we can see, the colony grows at first, then shrinks a bit and then stabilises at 633 living cells and 2755 non-zero neighbours:
+As we can see, the colony grows at first, then shrinks a bit, and on step 5,205 stabilises at 633 living cells and 2,755 non-zero neighbours:

 <img src="{{ site.url }}/images/life-sizes.png" width="585" height="380">

-The maximum is reached roughly at step 4400:
+The maximum is reached roughly at step 4,400:

     4400:  -922 ..
 1000; -1046 ..
 1048; field size:  1034; counts size:  3938

+It may seem that there is no point of running our test for 10,000 steps if the colony stalls long before that.
-The colony isn't dead after the number stabilises -- the bounding rectangle keeps expanding:
+Fortunately, it does not stall -- the bounding rectangle keeps expanding:

     9997: -2321 ..
 2399; -2445 ..
 2447; field size:   633; counts size:  2755
     9998: -2321 ..
 2400; -2445 ..
 2447; field size:   633; counts size:  2755
     9999: -2322 ..
 2400; -2445 ..
 2448; field size:   633; counts size:  2755

-This indicates that the colony isn't dead; there are some gliders flying away.
+This is caused by some gliders flying away.
+Closer inspection of the colony shows that there are thirteen gliders and some pulsars.
+108 cells die and 108 are born on each step -- the test isn't meaningless at all.

-Let's apply various hash functions at step 4400 and see how many slots in the 8192-sized table are used:
+Let's apply various hash functions at step 4,400 and see how many slots in the 8,192-sized table are used:

 {% highlight Java %}
 private static int shuffle (int h)